xiix0/scam/README.md

-Q:	What is green and lives in the ocean?
+Q:	Why did the tachyon cross the road?
-A:	Moby Pickle.
+A:	Because it was on the other side.